DSchroer/schroer.ca/source/about/index.md

 </div>

 For most of my life I have worked for NATECH.
-I started by providing mostly tchnical services and moved on to software and hardware specific tasks.
+I started by providing mostly technical services and moved on to software and hardware specific tasks.

 * Developed two iterations of time sheet and reporting software for the company
 * Prototyped a hardware device to monitor geo-thermal heat pump